vijayanant/Confer/README.md

   cluster)
 * A simple API for clients to manage their config values (set, get, remove, list)
+* A hierarchical (path-like) namespace for keys.
+(Ex. `/app/config/timeout`)

 ## What's on the Horizon?

-There are lots and lots of things that can added here.
+There are lots and lots of things that can be added here.
 But let me not get ahead of myself.
-The plan (subject to change, as learning journeys often do)
+Let me only add what can be done in near future.
+The plan (subject to change, as learning journeys often do) includes:
-includes:

 * Adding persistence (currently logs are in-memory).
+* Watch/Subscribe
 * Dynamic discovery (preferably using Confer itself!)
+* API for monitoring cluster status
+* Metadata and versioning of snapshots?
 * And, of course, lots and lots of testing!

 ## Building and Running (Work in Progress)

 This project is very much a work in progress.
 Building and running